 In addition to new drinking fountains, Gentworks also supplies a range of popular spare parts to fit not only the models we sell, but drinking fountains from other manufacturers.
 Many bubbler taps and some swan-neck dispenser use cartridges that will occasionally need replacing, especially if the drinking fountain has not been drained down before a heavy frost.
 Sometimes the whole bubbler tap or swan-neck will need to be changed because of irreperable damage, sadly often caused by misuse, but changing the button assembly can often solve a problem.

 Drinking Fountains for Schools

-Our most popular drinking fountain for use by schools is the GW-562, because of its low cost and the fact that it comes with a WRAS approved bubbler tap, as standard.
+Our most popular drinking fountains for use by schools are the GW-361, and GW-362 due to the high quality and low cost and the fact that it comes with a WRAS approved bubbler tap, as standard.
 The requirement for a WRAS approved bubbler is becoming the norm for new-build or major refurbishment projects at school sites.

 For those schools who want a reliable drinking fountain with a convenient bottle-filling facility, the GW-951 (adult height) or GW-952 (junior height) have also proved popular, especially since we were able to dramatically reduce the price of these models.
 We note that there are almost identical drinking fountains on sale by others with a much higher price tag!

 Choose GRP Drinking Fountains for Swimming Pool Areas